mageni/.github/profile/README.md

 ### Free, forever free.

-**Please note that Mageni does not sells the open source software.
+**Mageni does not sells the open source software.
 This software is, and always will be, free and open source.**

 <!--